asrxc/Snake-Game/README.md

 # Description

-1. This game mimics the popular Snake game in which the snake eats fruit & its length increases everytime it eats a fruit.
+1. This game mimics the popular Snake game in which the snake eats fruit & its length increases everytime it as a fruit is eaten.
 2. If you reach the boundary of the square area you are respawned from the opposite side.
 3. The speed of the snake increases everytime you eat the fruit, denoted by 'F'.
-4. Everytime you eat the fruit ,your score is increased by '10' and displayed on bottom left.
+4. Everytime you eat the fruit ,your score is increased by 10 and displayed on bottom left.

 # Concepts